shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Companies page and already has an existing list of companies <br/>
+Precondition: User is on the Companies tab and already has an existing list of companies <br/>
 Guarantees: Deletion of company is successful

 1. User requests to delete a company.